ubc/presenpress/readme.txt

 = How to create presentation =

 * Click Add New link in Presenation on the WordPress admin menu.
-* If you want to add next slide, please place &lt;!--nextpage--&gt; tag in the editor.
+* If you want to add next slide, please place &lt;!--nextpage--&gt; tag in the editor or click on next slide TinyMCE Button.
+* You can also embed the presentation into posts and pages via shortcode:
+  * src = (required) url of presentation
+  * w = (optional, default='700px') width of iframe, including units
+  * h = (optional, default='360px') height of iframe, including units

+`[presenpress src="http://example.org/url_of_presentation" w="700px" h="360px"]`

 = How to add your custom theme =